neetjn/v-beers/README.md

 # Experiments

+> Could not complete, many documented features and modules in the standard library are currently unavailable (2/21/19).

 * [ ] Create a locale package, module, or library and utilize.
 * [ ] Leverage vpm package manager for 3rd party packages.
 * [X] Read from environmental variables.